xanderdunn/BlueSteel/README.md

 You might've noticed above that we called .toAvro() on Int64 and String values.
 We didn't have to define these ourselves because BlueSteel provides AvroValueConvertible extensions for Swift primitives.

 So that just about covers a very quick introduction to BlueSteel.
 Please note that BlueSteel is still very early in development and may change significantly.

-## About

-The Cleanroom Project began as an experiment to re-imagine Gilt’s iOS codebase in a legacy-free, Swift-based incarnation.

-Since then, we’ve expanded the Cleanroom Project to include multi-platform support.
-Much of our codebase now supports tvOS in addition to iOS, and our lower-level code is usable on macOS and watchOS as well.

-Cleanroom Project code serves as the foundation of Gilt on TV, our tvOS app [featured by Apple during the launch of the new Apple TV](http://www.apple.com/apple-events/september-2015/).
-And as time goes on, we'll be replacing more and more of our existing Objective-C codebase with Cleanroom implementations.

-In the meantime, we’ll be tracking the latest releases of Swift & Xcode, and [open-sourcing major portions of our codebase](https://github.com/gilt/Cleanroom#open-source-by-default) along the way.

-### Contributing

-BlueSteel is in active development, and we welcome your contributions.

-If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).
-If you have any questions, please reach out to project owner [Paul Lee](http://github.com/pauljlee).

-### Acknowledgements

-API documentation is generated using [Realm](http://realm.io)’s [jazzy](https://github.com/realm/jazzy/) project, maintained by [JP Simard](https://github.com/jpsim) and [Samuel E. Giddins](https://github.com/segiddins).